agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 n`` so in the right hand side of the last clause we have ``q : P (suc fn)`` and ``lem : P (suc fn) → R``.

-See `The Inspect idiom`_ below for an alternative approach.
+See :ref:`the-inspect-idiom` below for an alternative approach.

 ..
   ::